Ericksonian Hypnosis

 Erickson as Story

 Even before his death, Erickson was being turned into a story.
+He makes a sidenote about Bandler and Grinder’s commentary in Hypnotic Techniques as independent of Erickson:

 This is significant, because Weitzenhoffer did not have a high opinion of Rossi.

 Rossi’s work is interesting and stimulating reading.
 It needs be kept in mind, however, that he has built a hypothetical edifice whose foundation and many of its bricks are nothing more than speculations.
 This does not produce a sound scientific structure.
 The mortar also shows weaknesses.
-Rossi has a tendency to confuse speculation with fact. […Rossi] does generally ignore any data that contradict his position and he frequently misrepresents facts to suit his own purpose."
+Rossi has a tendency to confuse speculation with fact. […Rossi] does generally ignore any data that contradict his position and he frequently misrepresents facts to suit his own purpose.

-Inevitably, copying how Erickson acted and sounded produced a pastiche of "Erickson-like" hypnotists.
-D. Corydon Hammond wrote on multiple occasions about the mythology obscuring Erickson’s actual practice.
+Hammond wrote on multiple occasions about the mythology obscuring Erickson’s actual practice.
 In Myths about Erickson and Ericksonian Hypnosis:

 Another myth is that metaphors were Erickson’s primary therapeutic tool.
 According to this belief, the more esoteric, highly indirect and incomprehensible the metaphor, the better, and multiply embedded metaphors are unsurpassed.